 I was born and raised in Middle Georgia, in both Warner Robins and Macon by a single mother.
 For most of my childhood, she worked two, sometimes three jobs just to make ends meet to provide for our family, instilling in me the value of hard work.
-We were fortunate that my grandparents could watch me while she worked.
+I spent much of my childhood with my grandparents.

 He would send his family home with bags of produce from his land.
 He also sold tomatoes on a roadside stand for extra money.
 I helped him work the land, pull weeds, really anything he needed.
 In exchange, I learned valuable lessons about hard work and developed a strong appreciation for our farmers.
 As a person with autism, I never forgot how therapeutic that work was for me.

 I graduated from Central High School in Macon and Mercer University, married my wife of 15 years Rebecca, welcomed my daughter Abigail, and started my career all in 2002.
 I received my MBA from Wesleyan College in 2006.
 My son William was born in 2010.

 In 2006, I became involved in our local Democratic Party chapter.
 I worked as a post seat holder for a few years before I was elected to represent my county to the Democratic Party of Georgia State Committee.
 In 2014, I was elected to represent all of the counties in the 8th Congressional District as the Congressional District chair to the DOG Executive Committee.

 My duties involved going throughout the district to help county committees.
 It was in this role I discovered that nearly all these communities shared 3 things - they are rural, agricultural, and poor.
 That is why I am running, to restore rural economic prosperity and to promote opportunity for all Georgians while protecting our food and our planet.